How to fish a jig from the bank

 The straightforward choice that works in almost all cases is a “chunk” trailer.
 These are basically a thick bodied soft plastic with just two claws.
 Again, mimicking crayfish, the claws should be just behind the skirt of the jig to allow them to freely move in the water.
 But you can also use any craw style soft plastic.
 You can even experiment with other creature bait types.
 To start, I recommend using any craw-style soft plastic you may have or buying a chunk bait, like the Zoom Super Chunk.

 Color should match the overall colors of the jig but don’t need to match exactly.
 A black and blue jig can have a black trailer, blue trailer, or even any dark green or brown color will work.
 The only thing you want to avoid are stark differences that look extremely unnatural.
-I would not use a bubblegum trailer with a black jig, for example.
+I would not use a bubblegum pink trailer with a black jig, for example.
 When all else fails – use green pumpkin trailers for green/brown jig colors and a black trailer for anything in the black/blue/purple realm.

 Special considerations for bank fishing with jigs